michaelScopic/dotfiles/README.md

   - _More coming soon? (maybe)_

 ## TODO
+- [ ] FIX BUGS AAAAAAAAAAAA (this will probably never get completed but it's nice to dream yk)

 - [ ] `shell-install.sh`
 - [x] Deprecate and delete `deploy.sh.bak` and `scripts/`
   - [x] Make everything a function in `shell-install.sh`